zzArchive-if-05-01-A-fall-2017/processes-and-threads-chripp/README.md

 - Implement this shell in Java

 ### Fibonacci Sequence
 Write a Java program computing the Fibonacci Numbers.
-Use the NetBeans Project `FibonacciNumbers` as a basis.
+Use the NetBeans Project `FibonacciParallel` as a basis.
 This project already contains a single threaded Java solution (`Fibonacci.getNumberSingle(n)`).
 Extend this project by implementing the method `getNumberMulti(n)`.
 This method should use two worker threads.
 One for the calculation of fib(*n* - 1) and the second for calculating fib(*n*-2).

 - Extend the Java Project such that it uses two worker threads.
 - Try and examine the run time performance of both solutions.
 Which is more efficient.